Strategic geopolitical analysis covering state actors, alliances, conflict dynamics, and policy implications with competing hypotheses.

 Simultaneous US military strikes and diplomatic negotiations with Iran demonstrate a paradoxical escalation-amid-de-escalation dynamic that fundamentally undermines traditional...

-Turkish police actions against the CHP and detention of opposition officials have raised contested questions about rule-of-law processes, electoral competition, and institutional checks ahead of upcoming elections.
+Turkish police actions against opposition party headquarters and the detention of CHP officials have raised contested questions about rule-of-law processes.

 The UK's decision to carve out Russian diesel and jet fuel from its sanctions regime signals the beginning of allied fractures over secondary sanctions enforcement, driven by the…